Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 4. If you are using SwitchBot Curtain U Rail 2, please change your device wheels to see if your issue improves.

-5. If you are using SwitchBot Curtain U Rail (1st Gen) or need accessories separately, please log in to our app → Profile → Feedback and ask our support team for help.
+5. If you are using SwitchBot Curtain U Rail (1st Gen) or need accessories separately, please ask our support team for help.

 6. If you are using SwitchBot Curtain Rod, please check the following information to see if the problem is improved:

-For

-grommet

-rod curtains, please check the video below:
+For grommet rod curtains, please check the video below:

 [Embedded Content](//www.youtube-nocookie.com/embed/tlCmV5aMYgk)

-For

-back-tab

-rod curtains, please check this video:
+For back-tab rod curtains, please check this video:

 [Embedded Content](//www.youtube-nocookie.com/embed/WSF-B_rSSzo)

-7. If all of the above does not improve or fix your issue, please submit a feedback ticket by navigating to Profile > tap Feedback > select the product that you need support for > describe your issue in detail (with media if needed), we recommend submitting the following:
+7. If all of the above does not improve or fix your issue, please describe your issue in detail (with media if needed), we recommend submitting the following:

 Detailed dimensions of your curtain rail